 idaciti was founded by a team passionate about financial analysis and reporting who wanted to provide financial professionals with a modern software solution to solve their biggest challenges.
 The company founders, Emily Huang and Christine Tan realized that financial professionals needed a tool to make accessing, analyzing and visualizing financial and non-financial data easier and more intuitive.
 By using XBRL to parse public records, idaciti is able to provide this data and then makes it possible for users to visualize the data they discover on the platform to build clear and compelling reports.

 The idaciti team and our advisors are on a mission to revolutionize the way financial professionals work.
 We are committed to creating the world’s easiest and most innovative financial research software, making it possible for you to focus on analysis and storytelling.

 Recognizing that businesses weren’t making sufficient use of a large amount of business data that are publicly available, Emily Huang launched Denver-based idaciti in 2014.
 Driven by her entrepreneurial passion, Emily wanted to help other businesses thrive by providing an in-depth view of the data that would help them navigate their business landscape more successfully.

 Prior to starting idaciti, Emily co-founded Rivet Software, which automated public companies’ financial filings using what was then a new data format called XBRL (extensible business reporting language).
-She nurtured Rivet through explosive growth and the U.S. Securities and Exchange Commission soon mandated that public companies use XBRL filings to increase data transparency.
+She nurtured Rivet through explosive growth as the U.S. Securities and Exchange Commission mandated that public companies use XBRL filings to increase data transparency.
 Rivet was chosen as one of the fastest growing companies (INC 500) for both 2011 & 2012.